ChammakA/Movie-Recommendation/README.md

 # Movie-Recommendation
-This is an explicit recommendation system because it relies on explicit ratings provided by the users
+A recommendation system that relies on explicit ratings by the user to provide recommendations.